kimhye123/mycustomer/README.md

 # mycustomer
-hi baby!
+Hi baby!
-i like movie, do you like come with me! that's great!
+I like movie, do you like to come with me!
+Share feeling each other, so great !